dcos/lashup/README.md

 Atop the overlay, we have a routing and failure detection layer.
 Each node in the Lashup network distributes its adjacencies to every other node in the system, and these are stored in memory.
 We found that at 1000 nodes, the typical size of this database is under 50 mb.
 The *fan-out* is set to **6** based on some static tunables in the overlay layer.
 Whenever there are changes to a given node's adjacency table, it gossips them throughout the network.

 The nodes also check the health of one another.
 The health-check algorithm is an adaptive algorithm.
 We set the initial expected round trip time to 1 second.
 We then proceed to ping every one of our adjacencies every second.
 The historical round trip times are cached, and we use a logarithmic scale to determine how long future round trips should take.
-If a node fails to respond, we immediately disconnect it, and propagate that information through the gossip.
+If a node fails to respond, we immediately disconnect it, and propagate that information through the gossip protocol.
 At this point, all of the nodes that are also connected to that node proceed to check its health.
 This results in typical sub-second failure detection.
 If the overlay is unstable, the ping intervals are naturally elevated, and therefore inhibit rejection of nodes from the overlay.

 Once we have this adjacency table, we then run a depth-first search on it to build a minimum spanning tree.
 This minimum spanning tree then becomes a mechanism to build sender-rooted multicast messages.